jaxonftw/nexusgateway/documentation/source/concepts/tech_overview/prompt.rst

    print("OpenAI Response:", response.choices[0].text.strip())

-In these examples:

-    The OpenAI client is used to send traffic directly through the Curve egress proxy to the LLM of your choice, such as OpenAI.
+In these examples, the OpenAI client is used to send traffic directly through the Curve egress proxy to the LLM of your choice, such as OpenAI.
-    The OpenAI client is configured to route traffic via Curve by setting the proxy to 127.0.0.1:51001, assuming Curve is running locally and bound to that address and port.
+The OpenAI client is configured to route traffic via Curve by setting the proxy to ``127.0.0.1:51001``, assuming Curve is running locally and bound to that address and port.
 This setup allows you to take advantage of Curve's advanced traffic management features while interacting with LLM APIs like OpenAI.